OpenMPDK/dss-ansible/README.md

 * datamover_compaction - Execute target compaction on each node after PUT, DEL, or TEST operations.
 Should always be set to `true`
 * datamover_prefix - Prefix of path to perform datamover operation on a subset of the total number of objects
 * datamover_get_path - Path to download objects during GET and TEST operations.
 For GET, path should be a shared mountpoint on all [clients] hosts
+* datamover_put_retries - Number of times to retry PUT operation if incomplete upload is detected

 For example, to execute datamover GET operation to a writable, shared mount point across all [clients]: